egnha/dub/README.md

 ### Implementation

-  - dub appropriates `` `:` `` as a symbol concatenator, in a strictly
+  - dub overloads `` `:` `` as a symbol concatenator, in a strictly
     localized context.
 There is no semantic conflict with the usual `` `:` ``, which is an operator of an altogether different type (namely, a range operator of integers).

-  - To keep the code short, explicit validation is omitted.
+  - To keep the code short, explicit validation is currently omitted.

 The brevity of the code reflects the simplicity of unpacking assignment: the leaves of the left-hand side of `%<=%` are matched, via `<-`, with